A pre-abortion consultation is a normal and important part of the abortion process. It will help you:

 - access required tests, counselling and other support you might need.

 During your first consultation (by phone or at a clinic)

 It’s important to tell the nurse, doctor or midwife about:

-- any health problems you may have, as well as any drugs or medication you are taking
+- any health problems you might have and any drugs or medication you are taking

-- any cultural support or disability assistance you require
+- any cultural support or disability assistance you want

 - anything about you that you want them to know about

 At your first appointment the nurse or doctor will likely:

 - ask you about your medical history and health